 Requires a Doctoral degree plus a minimum 36 credit hours of additional study.

-This degree is available to candidates already possessing a doctoral degree in ministry, theology, divinity, pastoral studies or an equivalent field of study who successfully complete the degree requirements.
+This degree is available to candidates already possessing a doctoral degree in christian education, or an equivalent field of study who successfully complete the degree requirements.
 The degree requires the successful completion of a minimum of thirty-six (36) credit hours of coursework.
-Candidates may choose ten (10) courses from the courses offered within the Theology category plus will be required to develop two (2) additional courses within the Theology category of study.
+Candidates may choose ten (10) courses from the courses offered within the Christian Education category plus will be required to develop two (2) additional courses within the Christian Education category of study.

 If a candidate has not take the course of study by Dr. Mark Virkler entitled either “Communion with God”, “How to Hear God’s Voice”, or “Four Keys to Hearing God’s Voice”, they must take this course from Covenant Theological Seminary International prior to beginning their PhD program.